 Nighttime is one of the most dangerous times for drivers to be out on the road due to a variety of reasons, including fatigue, lack of light, and poor night vision.
 These conditions often create the perfect storm for accidents to occur, causing serious or fatal injuries.
 If you were injured in an accident caused by someone else’s negligent or careless actions, you have a right to pursue legal compensation.
-The personal injury attorneys Hyland + Padilla, PLLC are here to provide you with the skilled and experienced legal assistance you need to hold any at-fault party responsible.
+The personal injury attorneys Hyland + Padilla PLLC are here to provide you with the skilled and experienced legal assistance you need to hold any at-fault party responsible.

-According to a poll by the National Sleep Foundation, about 60% of adults admitted to driving while fatigued and another 37% said they have fallen asleep at the wheel.
+According to a poll by the National Sleep Foundation, about 60% of adults admitted to driving while fatigued, and another 37% said they have fallen asleep at the wheel.
 Of the drivers polled, 4% said they caused a crash while dozing off.
 These poll numbers are backed by reports released by the National Highway Traffic Safety Administration, which stated that 100,000 police-reported crashes were caused by fatigued drivers.

 There are many causes for this unsafe driving habit.
-Some individuals work late shifts, long hours, or do not get enough quality sleep, and possibly suffer from sleep disorders.
-Of course, none of these are an excuse for putting the lives and safety of others as well as your own at risk.
+Some individuals work late shifts, and long hours, do not get enough quality sleep, and possibly suffer from sleep disorders.
+Of course, none of these is an excuse for putting the lives and safety of others as well as your own at risk.
 To prevent accidents due to drowsy driving, the National Sleep Foundation recommends that all individuals: